xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration.md

 You have activated your General Availability trial (GA trial) to use TestCloud.

 ## Run Test Suite/Test Suite Collection in public domains with TestCloud

+> Notes:
+>
+> You cannot run Test Case with TestCloud.

 Once you have enabled TestCloud integration, you have the option to run a test suite/test suite collection (TS/TSC) with TestCloud.